code-people/code-people.github.io/_posts/2020-02-06-Documentation-Lead-Indexes.md

 ### Database Indexes
 Brad Carlson - OIT
-> Why to use them?
+> Why use them?
 How to figure out which columns to index?
-Database/platform specific concerns "gotcha"s, anti-patterns, or things to avoid.
+Database and platform specific concerns "gotcha"s, anti-patterns, or things to avoid.